An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Numerical Examples

 \section{Numerical Examples}

 In this section, we will conduct numerical studies to evaluate the performance of the proposed sequential algorithm (Algorithm 2).
-The optimality of all the resulting designs are checked by the General Equivalence Theorem.
+As noted in Section \ref{section: Algorithm 2}, Algorithm 2 can be applied to construct $\Phi_p$-optimal designs such as A-optimal design.
 Based on our best knowledge, there is no existing algorithm that can directly construct the EI-optimal design for GLMs.
-As noted in Section \ref{section: Algorithm 2}, Algorithm 2 can be applied to construct $\Phi_p$-optimal designs such as A-optimal design.
-The proposed algorithm (Algorithm 2) will be compared with the Newton-type method in Yang et al.\cite{13yang}, which adopts Newton's method to update the weights of design points and is a most efficient algorithm in the literature.
+However, the Newton-type method (\citeO{13yang}) could be revised to construct EI-optimal design.
+The proposed algorithm (Algorithm 2) will be compared with the Newton-type method in \citeI{13yang}, which adopts Newton's method to update the weights of design points and is an efficient algorithm in the literature.
 The comparison will be conducted under different generalized linear models with various settings of variable dimensions.
+Both algorithms are implemented in \textsc{Matlab}, and the code for Newton's method is converted from the SAS code kindly provided by the authors of \citeI{13yang}.
+All codes were run on a MacBook Pro with 2.4 GHz Intel Core i5 processor.
+The Newton-type method requires a well-conditioned Hessian matrix to update the weights, but the Hessian matrix could be numerically singular in a certain iteration and results in inaccurate weight updates.
+In this numerical example, the generalized inverse of Hessian matrix is used for the Newton-type method.
+The proposed algorithm always returns nonnegative weights, only eliminates the design points with almost zero weight and does not require Hessian matrix inversion.
+Grid candidate pool of size $N = (s+1)^d$ with $s+1$ equally spaced points for each explanatory variable $x_i$, $i=1,\cdots,d$ is used in all numerical examples.
+Note that our \textbf{Algorithm 2} does not require the candidate pool to be a grid.
+We would suggest using space-filling design such as Sobol sequence as the candidate pool for high-dimensional explanatory variable.
+The target efficiency lower bound $reqeff$ in the stopping criterion is chosen to be 0.99, and we consider two designs are both good enough if their efficiency lower bounds exceed 0.99.
+Thus, it is fair to compare the efficiency of the algorithms based on the computational time.

 \emph{Example 1}.
-The setting of this example follows the Example 2 in \cite{13yang}, which considers the linear model
+The setting of this example follows the Example 2 in (\citeO{13yang}), which considers the linear model

-where $\Omega = \{(2i/s-1, j/s\}$, $i=0,1,...,s, j = 0,1,...,s\}$, where $s$ is the number of grid points in each variable and the total number of points in $\Omega$ is $N=(s+1)^2$.
+where $\Omega = \{(2i/s-1, j/s)\}$, $i=0,1,...,s, j = 0,1,...,s\}$, where $s$ is the number of grid points in each variable and the total number of points in $\Omega$ is $N=(s+1)^2$.
 Note that since the experimental region is discrete, it is not necessary to discretize the experimental region.
-The proposed algorithm and the Newton-type method are conducted under A-optimality.
+The proposed algorithm and the Newton-type method are compared under A- and EI-optimality.
+For EI-optimality, we choose $F_{\IMSE} = F_{\unif}$.